isma3/HTB-Scripts/README.md

 ## List of scripts
 - **Mango_cracker.py**: Mango script to retrieve the passwords of the existing users thru the NoSQL injection technique
+- **Craft_Exploit.py**: Craft exploit to inject arbitrary code into the exploitable API and get a reverse shell

 <p align="center">
 <a href="https://www.hackthebox.eu/home/users/profile/91096"><img src="https://www.hackthebox.eu/badge/image/91096" alt="Hack The Box XMA"></a>